dotnet/docs-maui/docs/platform-integration/device/haptic-feedback.md

 ## Use haptic feedback

+Haptic feedback is accessed through default implementation of the `IHapticFeedback` interface, available from the `Microsoft.Maui.Devices.HapticFeedback.Current` property.
 The haptic feedback functionality is performed in two modes: a short `Click` or a `LongPress`.
 The following code example initiates a `Click` or `LongPress` haptic feedback response to the user based on which `Button` they click:

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="hapticfeedback":::